vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 2. A bit farther than the record
 3. About as thick as a six-story building is tall
 6. Ranges about 55-85%
-7. Geothermal is a bit less than 1% of alterna- tive electricity
+7. Geothermal is a bit less than 1% of alternative electricity
-8. A little shy of the 8 m design height, sensi- bly
+8. A little shy of the 8 m design height, sensibly
 9. Works out
 10. Diameter like a small house's footprint
 11. Comparable to human metabolism; 1% of American demand